On the Mathematical Relationship Between Layer Normalization and Dynamic Activation Functions: Outlier Simulation

-In the next step, our aim is to describe the simulated data by DyT and DyISRU as defined in Eq.~(\ref{eq:dyt}) and (\ref{eq:dyisru}), respectively.
-We only use the outliers (filled circles in Fig.~\ref{fig:simulation}) as data points for the fit\footnote{In practice, we use the mirrored data points $(-x, -y)$ as well for the sake of numerical stability.} since---as discussed in Sec.~\ref{sec:dyisru}---it is primarily those we want to reproduce the layer normalization behavior for.
+In the next step, we aim to describe the simulated data by DyT and DyISRU as defined in Eq.~(\ref{eq:dyt}) and (\ref{eq:dyisru}), respectively.
+We only use the outliers (filled circles in Fig.~\ref{fig:simulation_fits}) as data points for the fit\footnote{In practice, we use the mirrored data points $(-x, -y)$ as well for the sake of numerical stability.}, since it is primarily those we want to reproduce the normalization behavior for.
 Performing fits yields the optimal parameters

 for DyT and DyISRU, respectively.
 Both fitted functions are displayed in Fig.~\ref{fig:simulation_fits} together with the data and the residuals.